DuncanRitchie/velut-inflector/README.md

 I’m very much in a transition period of using the Excel file for some things and my newer websites/webpages for others.
 But the Inflector is another step in the process.

-For more information, see the [About section](https://www.duncanritchie.co.uk/velut-inflector/#about) of the webpage.
+For the checklist of work needed for me to get rid of the Excel file, including work on the Inflector, see my [plan for the de-Excellation of velut](https://github.com/DuncanRitchie/velut/blob/main/plan.md).

 ## Quick links